Sikkimese Bhutia language: Noun phrases

 Noun phrases are made up of nouns with their proceeding or following modifiers, proforms much like pronouns, demonstrative words, and nominalized clauses.
 The order in which noun modifiers follow is (demonstrative) + noun + adjective + numeral + (demonstrative).
 Whenever the quantity of a noun is specified, the noun is not pluralized.
 It would like something like "sister three" rather than "sisters three".
 Nouns, adjectives, postposition phrases, noun compliment clauses, and relative clauses can all be considered genitive-marked noun modifiers.

-The word classes
+Word classes

 Nouns

 Nouns in Denjongke have two forms: a proper form and an ordinary form.
 The ordinary form is used in common day-to-day speech between friends and family, while the proper form is used in more formal situations.
 Most Denjongke speakers do not know every form of these nouns, but knowing the formal form shows proficiency in the language.
 These two forms can be formed by adding a certain suffix or prefix, but others have a completely different spelling.
-Most nouns have one or two syllables, compound words, though still nouns, may have 3 or more syllables.
+Most nouns have one or two syllables, compound words, though still nouns, may have three or more syllables.